Written by

 A macOS update usually brings Mac users enhanced system security, improved preferences, etc. The general process of updating Mac to the latest version includes checking for updates, downloading the updates, and installing the updates on Mac.

-This issue occurs in previous macOS Monterey, Big Sur, as well as the latest macOS Sonoma.
+This issue occurs in previous macOS Monterey, Big Sur, and the latest macOS Sequoia.
 You need to fix the Mac checking for updates stuck issue first to continue the macOS updating.
 Keep reading to get proven fixes in this post.

 The possible causes of checking for updates stuck